Latest Service Information

 Watch a video on how to put a condom on correctly on our C-Card page.
 You can also find information on this page on how to register for a C-Card, to get free condoms in Stoke-on-Trent, Staffordshire, Shropshire, and Telford & Wrekin.

-Read more about the condoms for penises on the nhs.uk website
+Read more about condoms on the Contraception Choices website

 Condoms (for vagina)